PervasiveWellbeingTech/Subliminal-ChromeExtension/README.md

 ## Publishing and Updating the Extension

 Follow the instructions on [this page](https://developer.chrome.com/webstore/publish) to publish the Chrome Extension on the Google Chrome Web store.

-Additional information on updating the version is available.
+To publish the extension on the Chrome web store, go to the [developer dashboard](https://chrome.google.com/webstore/developer/dashboard), sign-in or create an account, upload all the extension files, and click "Publish."

 ## Authors